GabrielSlima/blog/articles/clean-code-clean-systems.md

         has freedom to change the way their public interfaces work internally without affecting clients.
     </p>
     <p>
-        But some concerns are not actually part of the main logic of a determined concern and can be used by any other module inside the system/application.
+        But some concerns are not actually part of the main logic of a determined concern and other than that, they can be used by any other module inside the system/application.
 These are also known as
         <strong>Cross Cutting Concerns</strong> because the cut across other concerns of the system/application.
     </p>
     <p>